Hi, I'm Urte Peteris (PhD).

 Instructor, Columbia University

-Conceptual Foundations of International Relations Theory (Fall 2020 - Present)
+Conceptual Foundations of International Relations (Fall 2020 - Present)

 Teaching Assistant, Columbia University